 Q: How does the sliding scale work?

-A: You simply pay what you feel comfortable paying.
+A: You simply pay what you feel you are able to pay.

 Q: What sorts of things do participants actually do in workshops, courses, and private sessions?

-A: To answer this question, we will describe a typical session or workshop.
-We meet in Emily's backyard on the West Side of Santa Cruz.
+A: A typical session or workshop might look like this: we meet in Emily's backyard on the West Side of Santa Cruz.
 The backyard is set in a small canyon green belt, so we are surrounded by fresh air, trees, and deer.
 We might start with an introduction to mindfulness, and a couple short mindfulness practices.
-From there, we would engage in heartfulness activities-- for example, writing down and discussing things we are grateful for.
-We would then incorporate gentle yoga or other embodied movement, followed by more mindfulness and heartfulness exercises, and journaling.
-There is a nice combination of fun activities and opportunities for quiet reflection.
+From there, we would practice heartfulness-- for example, a gratitude exercise.
+We would then incorporate gentle yoga or other embodied movement, followed by more mindfulness and heartfulness exercises, journaling, or natural wellness strategies like grounding and connecting to nature.
+There is a nice balance of fun activities and opportunities for quiet reflection.